bs-cap/Agentowy_Chrzaszcz_Trzcinowy/README.md

 - message bus offers channels with subscriptions and message queueing,
 - disruption in actor's work engages users of its communication channel only,
 - not read messages are redirected to selected actor after given time,
-- it is possible to add human-in-the-loop for Agencies for semi autonomous shop management.
+- it is possible to add human-in-the-loop for Agencies for semi autonomous store management.

 System is a conglomerate of various items which communicate with others via Message Bus.
 Some of items are sending messages only (sensors, cameras, etc.), some receives messages only (displays, robots, etc.) and some receives and sends messages (Agencies).
 The main purpose of such a approach is scalability and flexibility.
 It is easy to add new senders and receivers.
 It is especially useful for adding new Agencies, for example the second Supply Coordinator agency when one is overwhelmed with tasks or brand new agency for new tasks.